ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

        * Fill Code: PASSTHROUGH FILTER(S)
        * ========================================*/

-   Copy and paste the following beneath that banner.
+   Copy and paste the following code beneath that banner.

+   Here we are setting our filters for the x, y, and z axes as well as the limits for each.

    .. code-block:: c++
       pcl::PointCloud<pcl::PointXYZ> xf_cloud, yf_cloud, zf_cloud;